Feb 24, 2026 · 7 min read

 The Great AI Disappointment

-Let's look at a familiar scenario in modern manufacturing: The executive board mandates that the company must become "AI-driven."
+Let's look at a familiar scenario in modern manufacturing: The executive board mandates that the company typically should become "AI-driven."
 They hire an expensive team of brilliant Data Scientists and Cloud IT Engineers.

 The Data Scientists spin up their Jupyter Notebooks and connect to the factory's Data Lake, expecting to find beautifully structured datasets.
 Instead, they find this: